7 Restaurants and Bars to Check Out at Raffles Hotel Singapore, Including Long Bar and La Dame De Pic

 (Related: The Art Of Darjeeling Tea Tasting)

-Slated to open on August 1 is this Indian stalwart that's been a part of the hotel’s rich and colourful history since 1892.
+This Indian stalwart that's been a part of the hotel’s rich and colourful history since 1892.
 While the interiors have been given a modern update, the concept remains the same: serve delicious North Indian cuisine made with fresh ingredients and ground spices in colourful tiffin carriers.
-Other than the extensive buffet spread, there will also be tableside service by the chefs to elevate the dining experience.

 (Related: The Italian Furniture Store You Should Visit At The Raffles Hotel Singapore Arcade)